-Every year, millions of low-income children from birth through age five benefit from the array of federal early learning and care programs.
-Each is governed by specific legislative and regulatory requirements; targets different age groups; and serves families in a variety of settings, including home visiting and home- and center-based opportunities.
-Together, they form an effective mixed-delivery system supporting the care, education, and healthy development of children living in poverty that prioritizes parental choice and children's individual needs.

-Child Care and Development Block Grant (CCDBG)

-WHAT IT DOES Funds states, territories, and tribal entities to develop and implement a subsidy program for low-income families with children under age 13 (the majority of children served are under 5; subsidies can be used for care of children ages 5-13 while they are not in school) and improve the quality of child care available

-WHO IT SERVES Children from families with income below 85% of the state median income (average \$50,808 annually for a family of 3); additional state limits allowed
+Every year, millions of children from low-income families who range in age from birth through age five, benefit from the array of federal early learning and care programs.
+While programs may occur in different settings and have different requirements, together they form an effective mixed-delivery system that supports the care, education, and healthy development of children living in poverty, prioritizing parental choice and children's individual needs.
+Federally Funded Early Learning Support by Ages Served Birth One Three Two to One to K Maternal, Infant, and Early Childhood Home Visiting Program (HHS) Child Care and Development Block Grant (HHS) Preschool Development Grant Birth through Five (HHS & ED) Head Start (HHS) Early Head Start (HHS) IDEA Part C (ED) IDEA Part B (ED) Early Head Start Child Care .
+Partnerships (HHS) Child Care and Development Block Grant (CCDBG) WHAT IT DOES Funds states, territories, and tribal entities to develop and implement a subsidy program for low-income families with children under age 13 (the majority of children served are under 5; subsidies can be used for care of children ages 5-13 while they are not in school) and improve the quality of child care available WHO IT SERVES Children from families with income below 85% of the state median income (average \$50,808 annually for a family of 3); additional state limits allowed 2,100,000 Children Served Nationwide FY 2020 Funding \$5,826,000,000 (\$550 million above FY 2019)

-2,100,000

-Children Served Nationwide

-FY 2020 Funding

-\$5,826,000,000

-(\$550 million above FY 2019)